kubesphere/website/content/en/docs/faq/access-control/session-timeout.md

 Weight: 16420
 ---

-A session starts as a user logs in the console of KubeSphere.
+A session starts as a user logs in to the console of KubeSphere.
 You may see a message of "**Session timeout or this account is logged in elsewhere, please login again**" when the session expires.

 ## Inactivity Session Timeout